Pennant Games Documentation

 • Trade deadline blocks new proposals after the configured game count

-Free Agency
+Free Agency & Waivers

 Free agents are league-specific — players not on any team in that league.
-A player rostered in League A is still a free agent in League B. Legacy players that have not been claimed by any user are excluded from the pool.
+A player rostered in League A is still a free agent in League B. Virtual players that have not been claimed by any user are excluded from the pool.

 Player System